-Iconic songs from 90s cinema
+Emblematic songs from 90s cinema

-The iconic songs The songs from 90s cinema not only accompanied films, but became transcendental anthems that marked an entire generation.
+The emblematic songs they not only accompanied films from the cinema of the 90s, but also became transcendental anthems that marked an entire generation.

 Although its inclusion was debated, it achieved impressive success and symbolizes eternal love, perpetuating the film's influence through music.